mechaneyes/nysee-monorepo/README.md

 ![No Ordinary Dancer](https://nysee.nyc/lowdown/_next/image?url=https://wordpress-1313045-4791931.cloudwaysapps.com/wp-content/uploads/2024/08/no-ordinary-dancer-1.0.0-1920px72dpi50q.jpg&w=1920&q=75)

-NYSee.nyc has become my home for the latest creative projects I'm working on.
+NYSee.nyc has become a playground for creative projects I'm exploring.

-This is setup via a monorepo so it can host distinct projects, allowing others to have access for collaboration.
+This is setup via a monorepo so it can host distinct projects, allowing others to have as-needed access for collaboration.

 <br>

-# Sites
+# Under the Umbrella

 ## NYSee

-This is currently a simple Next.js app leveraging the App router.
-After posting several projects it quickly started resembling a blog.
-After a few weeks of manually building posts, I thought the domain would be better served with a proper blog.
-That's become the NYSee Lowdown, briefly outlined below.
+This is a basic Next.js app.
+After several projects went up, it quickly started resembling a blog.
+And after a few weeks of manually building posts, I thought the domain would be better served with a proper blog.
+That's become the NYSee Lowdown.

-The top level app is a bit directionless atm.
-That will change.
-What I wanted is to have a site that I can customize very intentionally.
-While I'm definitely not looking to build a marketing type site, I'd like to customize it in various ways at various times.
-So a blog it isn't.
-That's where the Lowdown comes in.
+The top level app is constantly in flux.
+It's something I can customize intentionally.
+Here today ....

 ## NYSee Lowdown

-One of the apps within this monorepo is this first blog for NYSee.
-That's right ... at the moment there's one, there will be more for projects already in development.
+Within the nysee monorepo is this first wp blog, the NYSee Lowdown.

-The WordPress blogs are setup using [Cloudways](https://unified.cloudways.com/) which should take some of the hassle out of doing any of the sysadmin work I was more open to handling in the past.
-I'm trading a few 💸 in an attempt to hold onto what hair I've got left.
+The WordPress blogs are setup using [Cloudways](https://unified.cloudways.com/) which takes some of the hassle out of doing any of the sysadmin work I was more open to handling in the past.
+I'm all for finicky, but choosing my battles.

 ## NYSee Radar